tommy-lariccia/Programming-Languages/Readable/README.md

 # Comparators

 The following are the supported comparative operators.
-Equality checks are allowed for any same types (excepting int and float); i.e. they will return false if comparing unlike types.
+Equality checks are allowed for any same types (excepting int and float); i.e. they will error if comparing unlike types.
 All other comparators are restricted to integers, strings, and floats.

 | Operator                        | Example Code                                           |